Get ready for winter 2026!

 The one real change at the top was in the Secretary's chair.
 Heath Davies was still signing the newsletters as Secretary in March 2010; by the time the club's AGM notice went out for October 2011, it was David Ferguson signing off as "Secretary and Director."
 The records don't pin down the exact handover date any more closely than that eighteen-month window — a gap the Membership Register is still trying to close as more documents come to light.
 What is clear is that Ferguson settled into the role quickly and stayed in it for the rest of this era, re-elected alongside Tony Mallis and Adrienne Isbister on the regular two-year Board rotation in both 2011 and 2013.

-Also around this time, Madeleine Mallis took on a project to interview older members and research a written history of the club for the anniversary — an early version of the very kind of project behind this document.
+Also around this time, Madeline Mallis took on a project to interview older members and research a written history of the club for the anniversary — an early version of the very kind of project behind this document.
 The newsletters don't record how far that project got, but it's a nice thread to know was there.

 One of the more consequential changes of this era had nothing to do with skiing at all.
 From 1 April 2012, the club's day-to-day administration and accounting passed to Strata Plus Pty Ltd — a company owned by David Ferguson and his wife Olivera, provided to the club at no cost.
 The Board's own papers from a fortnight or so earlier show the mechanics of the handover: Peter Shea moved that the club's cash reserves — a cheque account holding $15,901 and an ING "building fund" of $31,353 — be transferred across, that the old accounts be closed, and that Strata Plus take over the club's bank guarantee arrangements with National Parks and Wildlife in place of an existing Westpac term deposit.